rachelsmithcode/twu-biblioteca-rachelsmith/README.md

 + Book Details - As a customer, I'd like the list of all books to include each books Author and Year Published, so that I can be confident that I have found the book I am looking for.
 The book listing should have columns for this information.

 + Main Menu  - As a customer, instead of automatically seeing the book list, I would like to see a list of options and be able to choose one.
 For now, the only option should be 'List Books'.
-All future options should be added to this menu also.
+All future options should be added to this mainMenu also.

 + Invalid Menu Option - As a customer, I would like to be notified when I choose an invalid option with the message “Select a valid option!”, so that I can know when I need to re-enter my choice.